MD License – Medical Doctor

-The PA Postgraduate License is granted for one year to physician assistant applicants who have graduated from an accredited PA training program but have not yet passed the NCCPA (PANCE) examination.
-The applicant has one year to pass the NCCPA (PANCE) examination.
+The PA Pending Examination License is granted for six months to physician assistant applicants who have graduated from an accredited PA training program but have not yet passed the NCCPA (PANCE) examination.
+This license is only valid for six months and cannot be extended or reissued.
 This license will expire when the full license is issued.
-If the physician assistant fails to pass the NCCPA (PANCE) examination, the license will be cancelled.
+If the physician assistant fails the NCCPA (PANCE) examination, this license will be cancelled.

 A PA Preceptorship is not a license but an approval for temporary practice.
 This approval may be issued for students enrolled in an accredited physician assistant training program outside Oregon to practice in Oregon under the supervision of a licensed physician (MD/DO).
 Prior to approval the Board must receive a letter from the out-of-state PA training program indicating: name of student trainee, name and license number of Oregon supervising physician, address at which training will occur, dates of training, practice specialty for training, and a statement of student good standing in the program.

 An acupuncturist is licensed to provide health care using acupuncture and other forms of Traditional Oriental Medicine.
 Acupuncture treats neurological, organic or functional disorders by stimulation of specific points on the surface of the body by insertion of needles.
 Under Oregon law, the practice of acupuncture also includes traditional and modern techniques of Oriental diagnosis and evaluation; Oriental massage, exercise and related therapeutic methods; use of Oriental herbs, vitamins, minerals, and dietary advice.